lcipolina/lcipolina.github.io/_posts/2020-01-09-Udacity-SFND-installation.md

 ## Notes:
 •  I was using Window's Powershelll to make the build and it's not as smart

-•  Also, I've change the file and added these lines below to handle Boost and the **pthread.h** issue:
+•  Also, on the CMAKE file I've change the file and added these lines below to handle Boost and the **pthread.h** issue:

 ```
 project(playback)